cozuya/one-night-werewolf/README.md

 > gulp

-Changing the "devStatus" object to "prod" in /routes/socket/util.js is probably the place to start.
+Changing the "devStatus" object to "prod" (if its not already) in /routes/socket/util.js is probably the place to start.